 Building on this work, the OSCE and adelphi have embarked on the follow-up project “Strengthening responses to security risks from climate change in South-Eastern Europe, Eastern Europe, the South Caucasus and Central Asia” in 2020.
-The aims of the project are:
+The aims of the overall project are to:

 In the first phase of the project, adelphi supported the OSCE by implementing participatory formats to assess climate and security risks in South-Eastern Europe, mapping climate-security hotspots as well as organising and implementing dialogue events in South-Eastern Europe and the South Caucasus.
-These activities resulted in the identification of possible transboundary adaptation measures in both regions.
 In addition, adelphi briefed the OSCE Parliamentary Assembly in February 2020.

 In the second phase of the project, the OSCE and adelphi worked together with regional stakeholders to draft scoping studies that aim to assess the current context of shared climate-related security challenges in selected hotspots, to collect and develop ideas for co-operation activities between the various stakeholders in these areas, and to identify what is required to ensure the success of such activities.
 The initial focus of this work was on South-Eastern Europe and the South Caucasus.

 The third phase of the project focuses on the following regional activities: